-Generally, your General Contractor will agree to “pull” the appropriate permits and then you will be responsible for the costs, but you can always file for the permits yourself.
+Generally, your General Contractor will agree to “pull” the appropriate permits, and then you will be responsible for the costs, but you can always file the application for the permits yourself.
 In either case, it is vital that you and your contractor make it very clear in your contract who is responsible for what to avoid potential problems or delays.

 If you are obtaining the permits yourself, you will have to find and fill out the application for the particular permits your project requires.
 Again, they can all be found on your county’s Department of Licensing and Inspection website.

 How Long Does it Take to Get a Permit in Philadelphia?

 Timing is an important thing to consider when planning your renovation project.
 Permits do take some time to process - approximately 15 days for a single-family residence, while other types of properties may take longer.
 The sooner you get your applications submitted, the better, so you can focus on smaller home improvements in the meantime and keep your project on track.

 What Will a Building Permit Cost in Philadelphia?